populationgenomics/team-docs/getting_started.md

 of time, they'll feel very natural.
 It's one of the best ways to truly work together on a shared code base.

-For code reviews to work well, it's helpful to follow a few general guidelines:
+For code reviews to work well, it's helpful to follow a few general guidelines.
+Please take a look at this [excellent article](https://mtlynch.io/code-review-love/) about good code review practices and consider the following suggestions:

 - Don't interpret review comments as criticism of your code.
 Instead, consider them an opportunity to improve the code and learn new techniques.
 - It's really important that reviews are done in a timely fashion.
 Try to respond to review requests within 24 hours.
+- If you've addressed all review comments, click the "Re-request review" button to let the reviewer know it's their turn.
 If you don't hear back from a reviewer, feel free to "ping" them on Slack.
 - In order for people to respond quickly to reviews, individual pull requests (PRs) need to be small.
 Don't send thousands of lines of code for review: that's not fun for the reviewer, and it's unlikely you'll get good review